DoctorDerek/calendar-appointments/README.md

 # 📆 Calendar App - React-Redux w/ TypeScript + Material UI v5 + Tailwind CSS + Next.js 11 + React 17

-# ✅ Code Extended to Add and Display Reminders by @DoctorDerek
+# ✅ Code Extended to Add and Display Reminders by Dr. Derek Austin

 # 👀 View Production Build at https://calendar-appointments.vercel.app

-I extended [this](https://github.com/DoctorDerek/calendar-appointments) React-Redux calendar app to include the ability to add and display reminders or appointments.
+I extended [this React-Redux calendar app](https://github.com/AmTote/calendar-appointments) to include the ability to add and display reminders or appointments.

-Additionally, I added 10 other major features, including best practices and 100% test coverage.
+Additionally, I added 10 other major features, including best practices and extensive test coverage.

 Below you will find a complete feature set, description of technologies, and technical journal.